Continuous Delivery and Automated Deployments with GitHub Actions

 The terms “continuous delivery” and “continuous deployment” are often used interchangeably to refer to the “CD” in “CI/CD”.
 However, they actually refer to meaningfully different behaviors in how software is deployed to live environments.
 Continuous delivery is the actual term that CD refers to; it represents a workflow where new code changes are continuously delivered to a target environment, but not deployed.
 This distinction is important: code is staged for deployment, but requires some manual intervention or external trigger to proceed with an actual deployment.
 Conversely, continuous deployment refers to a workflow where any code changes or features that pass automated testing are automatically deployed to the target environment without intervention.

-In this tutorial, we’ll be using a form of continuous delivery: pull requests will automatically deploy new code to the development environment in Divio.
-Once the PR is approved and merged, then a deployment to the production environment will proceed.
+In this article, we’ll be using a form of continuous delivery: pull requests will automatically deploy new code to the test environment in Divio.
+Once the PR is approved and merged, an automated deployment to the live environment is triggered.

 Create a GitHub repository